ajkim19/m2-0425-code-solutions/node-intro/node-intro-quiz-notes.md

 - **Eval**: It then evaluates the code.
 - **Print**: The result of the evaluation is printed to the user.
 - **Loop**: The process repeats, allowing for continuous interaction.
-- The Node.js **REPL** is a command line interface (CLI) that uses Node.js is to run small bits TypeScript code to confirm how it works.
+- The Node.js **REPL** uses Node.js is to run small bits TypeScript code to confirm how it works.

 ## Notes